jimhigson/oboe.js-dissertation/main/main.md

 </people>
 ~~~~

-The XPath `//person@town` matches against the XML above but because of
+The XPath `//person@town` identifies the town in the XML above but because of
-the switch from attribute to child element fails to match towns in the
+the switch from attribute to sub-element fails in the
 revised version below.

 ~~~~ {.xml}